matterandvoid-space/subscriptions/README.md

 `defn`.
 The args vector can take either the single db RAtom and optionally the arguments hashmap provided to subscribe.
 The body you provide will be wrapped inside a `reagent.ratom/make-reaction` call.

-For example, here we are attempting to lookup an ref/ident of an entity which is loaded dynamically and thus may be missing:
+For example, here we are attempting to lookup a ref/ident of an entity which is loaded dynamically and thus may be missing:

 ```clojure
 (defsubraw form-todo